as though your body were right

 That it calls home

-Artists currently on the project:
+Artists on the second iteration of the project:

 Jonathan Meyer – direction, choreography, set design & construction, lighting design, dance performance